 5. Hire an interpreter

 If you are not fluent in the local language, make sure you hire a translator/ interpreter to translate any documents pertaining to the purchase of your property.
 This may be provided by your lawyer.
 You may also want to hire an interpreter/ guide to help you first scout out the area you are interested in and to ask the advice and opinions of local residents.
-Try a website such as Tours By Locals to find someone suitable to show your round the area.

 6. Rent before you buy